x-technology/PizzaScript/pizzascript.md

 g2788 + h1679 == 3
 ```

+- Parentheses and curly braces are treated appropriately (meaning, they can be omitted in most cases)

+> You write your code, and let `PizzaScript` do the rest!

 ## Way of working

 - We follow the best programming techiques and standarts we want (know? can?)